scc-digitalhub/sco.geoserver/aac.provider/readme.md

 	- Enter "API Access" tab and select the following options:
 	  - Basic profile service: profile.basicprofile.me
 	  - Role management service: user.roles.me, user.roles.write, user.roles.read, user.roles.read.all, client.roles.read.all
+        - In order to create simple non provider users it is necessary to sign up to AAC and enter a new email and password.

 8. Configure authentication filter on Geoserver:
 	- log in to Geoserver web interface as "admin" with password "geoserver"